iamsingularity/scrappy-labs/README.md

 ## TODO

-Set up my "blackzone", routing all traffic to inetsim.
+- Set up my "blackzone", routing all traffic to inetsim.
+- Extract all of my specific configs (CIDRs etc) to ansible vars so they can easily be overriden.